Heat Cannot Be Trapped Because It Radiates Away Constantly

 Most heat gets into the atmosphere through conduction, convection (wind blowing over the surface) and evaporation.
 Why doesn't it get trapped?
 Some scientists used to claim that greenhouse gases are the only means for getting heat into the atmosphere.
 They stopped saying that recently, but activists didn't notice.

-When a molecule of carbon dioxide absorbs radiation, it re-emits the radiation in femto seconds.
+When a molecule of carbon dioxide absorbs radiation, it re-emits the radiation in femto seconds (a typical average of 83 femto seconds).
 The time can be calculated based on wavelength of the radiation.
 Each wave of emitted radiation is a vibration back and forth by the molecule emitting it.

 As molecules vibrate, they impart some kinetic energy to the molecules which they strike, and they emit some energy as radiation.
 The exact ratio varies with conditions and is too complex to determine exactly, but it can be guessed at for a rough estimate.

 This image shows how energy is re-distributed when radiation is absorbed by carbon dioxide.

 When a molecule of CO2 in the atmosphere absorbs fingerprint radiation (the only thing in question) it increases in vibratory motion, which is heat.
 As it bumps into surrounding molecules (mostly nitrogen gas), it imparts some motion, which reduces its own motion, while increasing the motion of the other molecule.
 This bumping goes from molecule to molecule, as the energy spreads through the atmosphere.

 The vibrating motion of molecules sends out waves of infrared radiation.
 As the molecular motion decreases, the intensity of the radiation and its frequency get lower.